shivangiuw/credit_risk_ml_model/report-template.md

-# Module 12 Report Template

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the
+Analysis of the performance of machine learning models on original datasets with imbalanced classes vs. on resampled datasets for best predictions.

 ## Purpose of the analysis:

-To build a logistic regression model that can identify the creditworthiness of borrowers using a dataset of historical lending activity and various techniques to train and evaluate models with imbalanced classes because the healthy loans easily outnumber risky loans.
+Build a logistic regression model that can identify the creditworthiness of borrowers using a dataset of historical lending activity and various techniques to train and evaluate models with imbalanced classes as healthy loans easily outnumber risky loans.

-* Explain what financial information the data was on, and what you needed to predict.
+## Data:

 The classification model will be built upon the dataset of historical lending activity from a peer-to-peer lending services company with financial information for every loan as mentioned below wherein loan status is the classification column(target):

 1. loan_size
 2. interest_rate
 3. borrower_income
 4. debt_to_income
 5. num_of_accounts
 6. derogatory_marks
 7. loan_status

-Loan size, interest rate, borrower income, bebt to income ratio, bumber of accounts and derogatory marks are the features(feature variable "X") of the model whereas loan status is target variable("y").
+Loan size, interest rate, borrower income, bebt to income ratio, number of accounts and derogatory marks are the features(feature variable "X") of the model.

-Loan status is classified with 0 (healthy loan) and 1 (high-risk loan) labels and will be predicted with the same labels.
+Loan status is target variable("y"), classified with 0 (healthy loan) and 1 (high-risk loan) labels and will be predicted with the same labels.

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
 The target variable "y"(loan_status) is an imbalanced classes with following value counts: